Trump visits Kenosha, calls violence 'domestic terrorism'

 He later added he felt “terribly" for anyone who suffered a loss, but otherwise only noted that the situation was “complicated" and “under investigation."
 The only words acknowledging the suffering of African Americans came from a pastor who attended the law enforcement roundtable.

 Pressed by reporters, Trump repeatedly pivoted away from assessing any sort of structural racism in the nation or its police departments, instead blasting what he saw as anti-police rhetoric.
-Painting a dark portrait of parts of the nation he leads, the president again linked the radical forces he blamed for the violence to the Democrats and their presidential nominee, Joe Biden, declaring that chaos could soon descend on other cities across America.
+Painting a dark portrait of parts of the nation he leads, the president predicted that chaos would descend on cities across America if voters elect Democrat Joe Biden to replace him in November.

+Biden hit back, speaking to donors on a fundraising call after Trump left Kenosha.

+“Donald Trump has failed to protect America.
+So now he’s trying to scare the hell out of America," Biden said.
+"Violence isn’t a problem in Donald Trump’s eyes.
+It’s a political strategy.”

+Trump aides believe that his tough-on-crime stance will help him with voters and that the more the national discourse is about anything other than the coronavirus, the better it is for the president.

+Biden said after Trump's Wisconsin visit, "The vast majority of cops are honorable, decent and real.
+But the idea that he wouldn’t even acknowledge the problem – and white nationalists are raising their heads all across the country.”

-Trump condemned unrest in Portland, Oregon, too — as well as an increase in shootings in cities including Chicago and New York — and tried to take credit for stopping the violence in Kenosha with the National Guard.
+Trump condemned unrest in Portland, Oregon, too, where a supporter was shot and killed recently — and an increase in shootings in cities including Chicago and New York — and tried to take credit for stopping the violence in Kenosha with the National Guard.
 But it was Wisconsin’s Democratic governor, Tony Evers, who deployed the Guard to quell demonstrations in response to the Blake shooting, and he had pleaded with Trump to stay away for fear of straining tensions further.

 “I am concerned your presence will only hinder our healing,” Evers wrote in a letter to Trump.
 “I am concerned your presence will only delay our work to overcome division and move forward together.”